 Fleas can carry tapeworms and cause a tapeworm infestation in your pet when your pet bites and chews and accidentally swallows a flea.
 You may not even realize your pet has tapeworms unless he starts scooting or you notice his appetite is down.
 Thankfully, tapeworms aren’t usually transmittable to humans, although you should always be safe and wash your hands after playing with or handling an animal.

 Additionally, fleas can cause other serious diseases, such as FAD (flea allergy dermatitis) which is basically an allergic reaction to flea saliva.
-The flea saliva triggers a rash that will make your pet itchy and miserable.
+The flea saliva from a flea bite triggers a rash that will make your pet itchy and miserable.
 That rash can progress into something that requires treatment from your vet to resolve, including secondary infections.

 Other problems a pet can experience with a heavy infestation of fleas is anemia in dogs.
 Fleas are tiny bloodsuckers.
 When there are many of them all over your pet, then they consume more blood than you might realize.
 This is especially prevalent with pups and kittens, because their bodies are much smaller and weaker than an adult dog or cat.
 If you notice your pet’s gums look pale and they seem to be behaving in a lethargic manner, anemia may be the reason.